Gunnison County Republicans

 YES Amendment I (Constitutional) Constitutional Bail Exception for First Degree Murder

-YES Amendment J (Constitutional) Repealing the Definition of Marriage in the Constitution
+NO Amendment J (Constitutional) Repealing the Definition of Marriage in the Constitution

 YES Amendment JJ (Constitutional) Retain Additional Sports Betting Tax Revenue